jdupej9000/warp9/README.md

 Open `Warp9.sln` in Visual Studio and build it.

 **3. Run unit tests (optional)**<br>
 Use Visual Studio's Test explorer to find and execute unit tests.
 Certain tests will not run and will report as inconclusive because they depend on data files that are not public.
+If replacement data become available in public domain, we are open to using those instead.
+Some unit tests generate bitmaps, these can be found in `bin\testresults`.